batmen-lab/BioMANIA/README.md

 Importantly, this README primarily supports the conversion of PyPI tools.
 We also offer tutorial of conversions for [Python source code](Git2APP.md) and [R](R2APP.md) (231123-Still under developing)!
 Please refer to the separate README for these processes.

+🌟 We warmly invite you to share your trained models and datasets in our [issues section](https://github.com/batmen-lab/BioMANIA/issues/2), making it easier for others to utilize and extend your work, thus amplifying its impact.
+Feel free to explore and provide feedback on tools shared by other contributors as well! 🚀🔍

 ## Video demo

 Our demonstration showcases how to utilize a chatbot to simultaneously use scanpy and squidpy in a single conversation, including loading data, invoking functions for analysis, and presenting outputs in the form of code, images, and tables